Cave pearl

 A cave pearl is a small, usually spherical, speleothem (cave formation) found in limestone caves.
 Cave pearls are formed by a concretion of calcium salts that form concentric layers around a nucleus.
 Exposure to moving water polishes the surface of cave pearls, making them glossy; if exposed to the air, cave pearls can degrade and appear rough.
+Unlike pearls found at mollusks, they have no monetary value at all.